thavlice/sbomer/hack/local-dev/README.md

 4. Access the UI at [http://localhost:8081](http://localhost:8081).
 ## Note
 - This setup is mainly used for testing UI Containerfile related issues and changes.
-- This setup is mainly used for testing UI Containerfile related issues and changes.

 - For classic UI development, running `./hack/run-local-ui.sh` from the root directory is recommended.